Kfar Etzion: El haHar company (1933–1936)

-Old Kfar Etzion (1943-48)
+Old Kfar Etzion (1943–1948)

-In the early 1940s, additional land in the area was purchased by the Jewish National Fund, including some from a Benedictine monastery and some from Arabs (despite the 1939 White Paper's ban on land sales to Jews in the area).
+In 1942, additional land in the area was purchased by the Jewish National Fund using workarounds, including property from a Benedictine monastery that was acquired after the monks who resided there had been interned by the British.
+Other land was acquired from Arabs (despite the 1939 White Paper's ban on land sales to Jews in the area).
 The site of Kfar Etzion was settled in 1943 by Kvutzat Avraham of the religious Hapoel HaMizrachi movement.
-During the next four years, three additional kibbutzim were founded in the area, creating what became known as the Etzion bloc.
-All of them were destroyed in the 1948 Arab-Israeli War, and the entire area came under Jordanian rule.
+During the next four years, three additional kibbutzim -- Ein Tzurim, Massu'ot Yitzhak and Revadim -- were founded in the area, creating what became known as the Etzion bloc.
+All of them were destroyed in the 1948 Arab–Israeli War, and the entire area came under Jordanian rule.

+Massacre of 13-14 May 1948

 The kibbutzim held off the attacks for ten days until Kfar Etzion fell on 14 May 1948.
 In the fighting, 157 Jewish defenders died, including a number who were the subjects of the Kfar Etzion massacre, killed after surrendering.
-The other three kibbutzim surrendered.
-The inhabitants there were taken as prisoners of war and released nine months later.
+The other three kibbutzim surrendered through the Red Cross and 320–350 residents there were taken as Jordanian prisoners of war and held captives until their release nine months later.
+Homes, structures and farms on four of the kibbutzim were looted and destroyed after their capture.